sarahmardjuki/shopping-cart/README.md

 4. Add the following code to your ".gitignore" file so the API credentials are not uploaded to GitHub.

 '''sh
-# the .gitignore file

-# ignore environment variables in the ".env" file:
 .env

-# ignore the google api credentials file at the following location:
 auth/google-credentials.json
 '''